Utopian-Contributors/vite-sustainable/README.md

 [![npm version](https://badge.fury.io/js/vite-sustainable.svg)](https://badge.fury.io/js/vite-sustainable)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Vite post-processing tool that creates dual builds with smart loading based on sustainability preferences.
-It generates both a standard build and an optimized mini build with externalized dependencies loaded from CDNs using import maps.-sustainable
+A Vite post-processing tool that enhances your existing build with a sustainable alternative.
+It creates an additional optimized mini build with externalized dependencies loaded from CDNs using import maps, then updates your index.html to conditionally load the based on the `window.__SUSTAINABLE_BUILD__` flag.
+This ensures the mini build is only loaded when the sustainable browser extension is installed.

 ## Features